Alawi93/DevUp/README.md

 > *HTML, CSS, Javascript, AJAX, jQuery*
 - **Single Page Architecture (SPA)**

   - The single HTML-document acts as a general-purpose frame with multiple dedicated **injection points** for dynamic content.
-It thus includes all compontents and scripts neccessary to perform client-side DOM rendering and asynchronous API-requests for adapting its view.
+It thus includes all compontents and scripts neccessary to perform client-side DOM rendering and asynchronous API-requests for adapting the view.
 Content requests are performed using **AJAX with jQuery**.
 Client-side rendering of the HTML document is then performed by processing the JSON response from the server.

 - **Responsive design**
   - *Mobile-first design*.
   - *CSS with static width thresholds for determing basic scaling*.
 This includes removing selected items from the view for smaller screens.
-As an example, the header will remove the Devup logo and the client's name on small screens.
+As an example, the header will remove the DevUp logo and the client's name on small screens.
   - *JavaScript to calculate behaviours based on screen size*.
 On big screens the sidebar will shrink the adjacent content area, possibly forcing items to be stacked on top of each other rather than side by side.
 However, on small screens, the sidebar instead overlaps the content area, as shrinking it would appear jittery.
 For this calculation, the script takes into account the width of the sidebar, and the minimum width required to display one item in the main content area.
 If both cannot fit side by side, the sidebar instead overlaps the content area. <br>
   The same script also determines the sidebar defualt mode: For big screens, the sidebar is displayed by defualt.